httpwg/http-extensions/draft-ietf-httpbis-priority.md

 cacheability or the applicability of the cached response, by using header fields that control the caching behavior (e.g., Cache-Control, Vary).

-An endpoint that fails to parse the Priority header SHOULD use default parameter values.
+An endpoint that fails to parse the Priority header field SHOULD use default parameter values.

 # Reprioritization